Dale Ellis

 Dale Ellis (born August 6, 1960) is an American former professional basketball player who played in the National Basketball Association (NBA).
 At various points in his career, Ellis held the record for the most career 3-point field goals made, until Reggie Miller surpassed him.
-His 1,719 career made three-pointers ranked 2nd in NBA history at the time of his retirement.
+His 1,719 career made three-pointers ranked 2nd in NBA history at the time of his retirement, and rank 34th in NBA history as of January 2025.

 Playing career

 After his time at the University of Tennessee, Ellis was selected ninth overall in the 1983 NBA draft by the Dallas Mavericks.
 His time as a shooting guard with the Mavericks was rather unremarkable as he played scant minutes and was often relegated to sitting on the bench.

 Ellis' fortunes changed dramatically after he found himself traded to the Seattle SuperSonics for Al Wood on July 23, 1986.
 His playing time increased significantly, and his regular season scoring average reflected this as it jumped from 7.1 points per game with the Mavericks to 24.9 points per game with the SuperSonics.
 In his Seattle debut, Ellis scored 23 points and grabbed 4 rebounds in a 127–110 win over the Trail Blazers.
 Ellis' rise with the SuperSonics was recognized around the league, which awarded him the NBA Most Improved Player Award in 1987.